 Those little zip-top plastic bags you have floating around your kitchen are useful for so many different things, but you can go through a box pretty quickly if you only use a bag once.
-Fortunately, you can reuse them, saving you a little bit of money and maybe even helping save the environment.
+Fortunately, you can reuse them, saving you a little bit of money and maybe even helping save the environment with your reusable bags.

-Yes, part of the argument for using Ziploc bags is convenience — use it and throw it away.
-But if you go through a box every couple of weeks, or even every month, at an average cost of $5-7 a box, you could save quite a bit of money over a year’s time by not needing to buy as many boxes to fill up your shopping bags.
+Yes, part of the argument for using Ziploc bags is convenience -- use it and throw it away.
+But if you go through a box every couple of weeks, or even every month, at an average cost of $5-7 a box, you could save quite a bit of money over a year's time by not needing to buy as many boxes to fill up your shopping bags.

 And putting less plastic waste in landfills (or rivers and oceans) is a good thing.
 Plastic Ziploc bags are made from polyethylene, which is derived from natural gas.
 Polyethylene doesn't biodegrade like paper or food scraps, meaning its basic chemical structure doesn't decompose.
 It does break down, but only into tiny pieces of plastic that get into our water and are eaten by animals.